Royal Shipyards of Seville: Operation

 Naval combat between galleys and carracks towards 1561.

-In 1253 CE, there were already ten galleys built.
+In 1253, there were already ten galleys built.
 King Alfonso appointed ten captains or commissars, some of them French and Italians who had come to collaborate in the Reconquista.
-The commissars and their heirs had to take care of and repair their own galleys, always use the ships in the name of the king, and under deference to the Major Admiral of Castile (a position created by Alfonso in 1254 CE).
-In 1407 CE, reigning monarch John II of Castile, noted that there were 70 commissars in Seville.
+The commissars and their heirs had to take care of and repair their own galleys, always use the ships in the name of the king, and under deference to the Major Admiral of Castile (a position created by Alfonso in 1254).
+In 1407, reigning monarch John II of Castile, noted that there were 70 commissars in Seville.
 The Major Admiral of Castile also had speaking and voting powers on the municipal council.

 The Spanish monarchy used the shipyards for various other functions in their first centuries of operation.
 Because of their sheer size, they served to host assemblies and public celebrations.
 They were also a natural place to store loot and prisoners captured by the fleets of the Castilian kings.
 Sometimes they served as jails for the social elite, for example, nobles related to King Peter of Castile were imprisoned there after he was usurped by King Henry II of Castile.

 The shipyards frequently built fleets of twenty galleys and, on special occasions, up to thirty.
 The Castilian kings used them during struggles for control of the Strait of Gibraltar against the Muslims, and in raids against England during the Hundred Years' War.
 For a fleet's construction and armament, a labor force of between 400 and 500 artisans was temporarily mobilized, who, in exchange for working for the Crown for half the usual salary, enjoyed great fiscal privileges throughout the year.
 For this reason they were called "francs."
 The Crown also possessed an indeterminate number of slaves, mainly Muslim prisoners, who were ordered to perform the most painful tasks.
 The wood for the construction of the ships was brought from Crown-owned forests located in the Sierra Norte de Sevilla.